KarelZe/thesis/references/obsidian/📖chapters/🪄Feature Engineering.md

 \sigma=\sqrt{\frac{1}{N} \sum_{i=1}^N\left(x_i-\mu\right)^2}.
 $$
 ^5d5445
-Following good measusre, all statistics are estimated on the training set only.
+Following good measures, all statistics are estimated on the training set only.

-Normalization has the advantage of preserving the data distribution, as shown by [[@kuhnFeatureEngineeringSelection2020]], which is an important property when comparing[[🏅Feature importance results]]based models against their classical counterparts in chapter [[🏅Feature importance measure]] . [^4]
+Normalization has the advantage of preserving the data distribution, as shown by [[@kuhnFeatureEngineeringSelection2020]], which is an important property when comparing[[🏅Feature importance results]] based models against their classical counterparts in chapter [[🏅Feature importance measure]] . [^4]

 As for the categorical variables a transformation is required.
 We perform a label encoding by randomly mapping every unique value onto an integer key.
 As an example, the option type in the set $\{\text{'C'},\text{'P'}\}$ would be randomly mapped onto $\{1,0\}$.
-This basic transformation allows to defer handling of categorical data to the model [[@hancockSurveyCategoricalData2020]] (p.
-10).
+This basic transformation allows to defer handling of categorical data to the model ([[@hancockSurveyCategoricalData2020]]10).
 Also, it minimizes target leakage.
-Classes not seen during are mapped to the key of a $\mathtt{[UNK]}$ token.
+Classes not seen during are mapped to the key of an $\mathtt{[UNK]}$ token, as motivated in cref-[[💤Embeddings For Tabular Data]].

-Known disadvantages of label encoding, as raised in [[@hancockSurveyCategoricalData2020]] (p.
-12), such as the unequal contributions of larger keys to the loss in neural networks or the artificially implied order, do not apply here, as the conversion is followed by sophisticated treatments within the models[^2].
+(Graphics left distribution of underlyings / right 10 most frequent underlyings) Due to the high cardinality of the root, the

 One aspect that remains open, is the high cardinality of categorical features with as many as (add number of classes of root) classes.
 We postpone strategies to model-specific treatments in chapter [[💡Training of models (supervised)]].
 The chapter also provides further insights on handling categories observed during training.

+Known disadvantages of label encoding, as raised in ([[@hancockSurveyCategoricalData2020]]12), such as the unequal contributions of larger keys to the loss in neural networks or the artificially implied order, do not apply here, as the conversion is followed by sophisticated treatments within the models.
+We refer to cref-[[🤖TabTransformer]] and [[🤖FTTransformer]] for in-depth coverage in Transfomers and cref-[[🐈Gradient Boosting]] for ordered boosting.

 A comprehensive overview of all feature transformations is given in Appendix [[🍬appendix#^8e998b]].